 Admission to the Graduate School must be obtained through the Graduate Admissions Office.
-Admission to a graduate program in the area of Environmental Design is based on a review by the Director of Graduate Programs for graduate students and the faculty.
+Admission to a graduate program in the area of Environmental Design is based on a review by the Director of Graduate Programs and the Graduate Faculties.
 No single criterion is used.
 Credentials are evaluated according to the following criteria.

 - GPA from undergraduate/graduate study